HappyLogic/Course-EmbddDesignPatterns/README.md

-# Object Oriented Design Patterns for Embedded Applications
+# Design Patterns for Embedded Applications

-This repository contains code examples for a condensed course on *Object Oriented Design Patterns for Embedded Applications*.
+This repository contains code examples for a condensed course on *Design Patterns for Embedded Applications*.